 An intervention can be a very dramatic, emotionally charged encounter.
 It has the potential to stir up a sense of betrayal or resentment on the part of the addict.
 Talk with the healthcare professional helping you plan the intervention to learn how best to respond to these situations.

 The following people should be involved in an intervention:

-- A physician or therapist.
-A trained, licensed physician, social worker, or therapist should serve as the head of the intervention effort.
-His or her job is to lead the intervention and help the addict understand the physical and emotional consequences their actions have on themselves and the people in their lives.
+- a physician or therapist: A trained, licensed physician, social worker, or therapist should serve as the head of the intervention effort.
+Their job is to lead the intervention and help the addict understand the physical and emotional consequences that their actions have on themselves and the people in their lives.

 Agreeing to Consequences

 Often, the first time an addict is met with an intervention, they recoil at the accusations and walk away.
 This behavior should be met with consequences that show how serious the intervention team is about this.
 Such consequences may include losing visitation rights with children, taking away their car, or asking them to move out until they’re ready to begin therapy.

 Each member of the intervention team will speak during the intervention.
 This is meant to help the addict understand the concerns and feelings these team members have with regard to the addict’s health and their own well being.

 Once every member of the intervention team has had a chance to speak, the addict should be presented with detailed suggestions for a treatment plan.
 The addict can accept the offer then and there, or the team may be willing to give them a few days to weigh their options.

 Since some people will be able to learn selective drinking behaviors and can remove themselves from an alcohol abuse cycle, 100 percent abstinence is not always the goal of an intervention or treatment process.
 However, giving up alcohol for good and accepting a life of sobriety is the only way some people are able to move past addiction.
 For each person, a team of doctors and therapists will decide the best course of treatment and the desired outcome.